8 Red Flags You May Be Headed for An IRS Audit

-While there is no guaranteed escape from the potential of a randomized IRS audit, there are a multitude of ways to attempt to avoid an audit.
-Keep reading for 10 red flags IRS looks for when determining who to audit.
+While there is no guaranteed escape from the potential of a randomized Internal Revenue Service (IRS) audit, there are a multitude of ways to attempt to avoid triggering one.
+Keep reading for 12 red flags IRS looks for when determining who to audit.

 1. Having a higher than average income

 Having a significantly above-average annual income has the potential to serve as a red flag for IRS to conduct an audit.
 IRS statistics show that those with an income between $200,000 and $1 million who filed a Schedule C in 2018 were audited at a rate of 1.4% compared to the overall 0.5% audit rate.

 If your income increases by over $1 million, the chances of being faced with an audit also increase.
 Your best defense, as is the case with most of these common triggers, is to ensure that you maintain accurate documentation of all of your financial transactions.

 IRS uses undisclosed tables to determine the appropriate amount of deductions within each tax bracket.
 Since these thresholds are not publicly known, it’s important to be extremely careful not to claim unrealistically high deductions.

 High deductions may be reasonable in some scenarios such as:

 It rings bells for IRS, however, if your deductions are not reasonably proportionate to your annual income.
 Be as accurate as possible when claiming deductions.

 A Schedule C form, also known as a “Profit or Loss from Business” form, is used by small businesses to report how much money they made or lost.
 It must be completed with your annual tax return if you made money from self-employment.

 Schedule C allows sole proprietorships to take deductions that will lower their taxable income based on the amount that they made or lost in a given year.
 It is deduced that filing a Schedule C may increase the likelihood of being audited by IRS as it is true that they review these filings more closely than others.